openstack/charm-guide/doc/source/admin/ha.rst

 .. important::

    The nova-compute application cannot be made highly available.
-However, see :doc:`Charmed Masakari <app-masakari>` for an implementation of cloud instance HA.
+However, see :doc:`Instance high availability <instance-ha>` for an implementation of cloud instance HA.

 Native HA
 ~~~~~~~~~